-Bring a laptop or tablet if you can.
+Please make sure to bring a laptop or tablet if you can.
 Free WiFi is available and hotspots available near the CLI Tirana site.

 Academic Load and Extracurricular Activities

 CLI classes meet for half of each day.
 Each class provides the equivalent of a week's regular instruction.
 Each day, you will be expected to complete a week's worth of homework and learn a week's worth of vocabulary, in addition to participating in program projects and activities.
 Please keep this in mind.
 Opportunities for independent travel during the program will be limited and require Program Director approval.